Youngzt998/ziteng.yang.github.io/index.md

 I'm currently a senior year undergraduate student at [Shanghai Jiao Tong University](https://www.sjtu.edu.cn/), major in [Computer Science and Technology](http://www.cs.sjtu.edu.cn/en/).

-My research interests currently lies in *programming languages* and *formal methods*, especially using them to solve practical problems (i.e. building reliable system) and formalization of mathematical theorems.
+My current research experience lies in *programming languages* and *formal methods*, especially using them to solve practical problems (i.e. building reliable system) and formalization of mathematical theorems.
 I also have research experience in *Automata Theory*.

 As an undergraduate students, I'm exploring more amazing research fields.
 I was advised by [Qinxiang Cao](http://jhc.sjtu.edu.cn/people/members/qinxiang-cao.html) at present, before which I studied in [Xiang Yin's](http://xiangyin.sjtu.edu.cn/) group.
 I wish I could devote myself to the research and education of computer science in the future, so I am seeking a place to pursue Ph.
 D. degree.

 Here is my **[CV](./cv/CV_ZitengYang.pdf)**.

 # **Research Projects**

+The following lists my most important research experience during undergraduate study.

 See more details in [Projects](/project/) .